• HOME

 Small farmhouse bathroom ideas

-Eddie, the father of the groom is a jack of all trades and he really made the space with these cedar floating shelves.
+Eddie, the father of the groom, is a jack of all trades, and he really made the small space with these cedar floating shelves.

 They add so much character to the bathroom.
-If you are designing an all-white bathroom think about adding some wood to the room.
-It will bring some warmth along with accessories which we will talk about later.
+If you are designing an all-white bathroom, think about adding some wood to the room.
+Natural materials will bring some warmth and accessories, which we will discuss later.
+And they are the perfect place to add farmhouse decorations.

 Bathroom Shower Door